/ tech-stacks / Best Tech Stack for a Directory Site as a Solo Developer

 Directories live and die by their search experience.
 Users need to find what they're looking for in seconds, with filters for category, rating, price, and whatever attributes matter in your niche.

-• Faceted filtering - Filter by category, tags, ratings without custom code
+• Faceted filtering so you can filter by category, tags, and ratings without custom code

-• Easy setup - Literally curl to install, or use Meilisearch Cloud
+• Easy setup via curl to install the binary, or use Meilisearch Cloud

 Sync your PostgreSQL listings to Meilisearch whenever a listing is created or updated.
-The search page queries Meilisearch directly from the frontend using their JavaScript SDK for instant search-as-you-type.
+The search page queries Meilisearch directly from the frontend using their official JavaScript client (the meilisearch npm package, currently v0.58.0, around 463,000 downloads a week) for instant search-as-you-type.

 Don't use PostgreSQL full-text search for a directory.
 The UX difference between Meilisearch instant search and Postgres query-and-reload is massive.